 How the health industry uses eLearning

-There are many ways that eLearning is used to educate clinicians and patients and deliver effective healthcare industry knowledge. eLearning is an effective way to deliver clinical training to healthcare professionals on new medical advances, diagnoses and treatment techniques, medical equipment, surgical techniques, on the use of electronic health record (EHR) systems and much more.
+There are many ways that eLearning in healthcare is used to educate clinicians, patients, and administrators.
+It is an effective way to deliver clinical training to healthcare professionals on new medical advances, diagnostic techniques, surgical procedures, medical equipment, or the use of electronic health record (EHR) systems.

-It can also be used to deliver continuing medical education (CME) to help doctors, nurses and other healthcare professionals to stay up to date with the latest research and best practices.
-When hosted on an LMS that tracks course completion and assessment results, eLearning is a convenient way to deliver CME-approved training and credits for maintaining licenses and certifications.
+It can also deliver continuing medical education (CME) to help doctors, nurses, and allied professionals stay current with the latest research and best practices.
+When hosted on a digital learning platform for healthcare professionals, eLearning can track course completions and assessment results, providing CME-approved credits for maintaining licenses and certifications.

 Health learning centers